hynek/argon2-cffi/docs/argon2.rst

 Argon2i
   uses data-independent memory access, which is preferred for password hashing and password-based key derivation.
   Argon2i is slower as it makes more passes over the memory to protect from tradeoff attacks.

+Argon2id
+  is a hybrid of Argon2i and Argon2d, using a combination of data-depending and data-independent memory accesses, which gives some of Argon2i's resistance to side-channel cache timing attacks and much of Argon2d's resistance to GPU cracking attacks.

 Why “just use bcrypt” Is Not the Best Answer (Anymore)